ocf/puppet/README.md

 Third-party modules can be helpful.
 Try to only use ones that are actively maintained.

-We use [git submodules][sobmodules] to include third-party modules in our config.
-This has benefits over storing them in a global directory on the puppetmaster (e.g. with the `puppet module` tool):
+We use [r10k][r10k] to include third-party modules in our config.
+This has benefits over storing them in a global directory on the puppetmaster (e.g. with the `puppet module` tool), and is easier to manage than using git submodules:

 * This puppet config repository is self-contained
 * Adding and updating modules can be tested in an environment before being inflicted on every server
 * Staff members can test third-party modules without needing root on the puppetmaster
+* Modules can be installed from [Puppet Forge](puppet-forge) without needing to have a git repository

 ### Styling